xDamon/assignments/readme.md

 # Assignments

-This is a repository that contains my programming related assignments for my University courses
+This is a repository that contains my programming related assignments for my University units.

 # Information